arnav-yadav/Sentiment/README.md

 # Sentiment

 ## Project Overview
 A web-based sentiment analysis dashboard that leverages Google's Gemini AI to analyze text sentiment in real-time.
-The project demonstrates the integration of modern web technologies with artificial intelligence, providing visual analytics and user interaction.
+You can input a sentence and it analyzes the sentiment of statement as positive, negative or neutral.

 ## [Website Link](https://arnav-yadav.github.io/Sentiment/)